 Please note – Jill does not issue sick notes.

 Following the CQC visit in April we have now received their report.
 The CQC inspectors focused on 5 specific areas during their inspection – are we; safe, effective, caring, responsive and well-led.
 We are delighted to report that ‘yes’ they found we are ‘good’ in each area, and specifically noted that we were ‘good’ in services provided to the 6 groups of patients; older patients, patients with long term conditions, families / children & young patients, working age patients, vulnerable patients and patients with poor mental health.
 The report provides confirmation that we assess our patients needs, treat our patients with compassion, dignity and respect and involve them in decision making.

 If you would like to read the report in full please follow the link below.
 The report is also available in our waiting room.

 We have 2 practice nurses at the surgery, who offer a full range of services including; disease management, annual reviews, injections (depo, B12, flu etc), childhood immunisations, wound dressings, ECG, 24hr BP monitoring, smear screening, pill checks and much more.

-Both Gaynor and Dalia are supported by our Health Care Assistant (HCA).
+Both Dalia and Kirsty are supported by our Health Care Assistant (HCA).
 Our HCA also offers NHS health checks on top of the routine services such as blood sampling, BP checks, ECG recording etc.

 Year of Care